awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-region.md

 1. Choose the AWS icon in the **Activity bar** to open the AWS Explorer\.

-1. Right\-click one of the Regions listed to open its context menu\.
+1. Choose one of the Regions listed and open its context menu\.
 ![\[AWS ALL Regions menu.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/aws-toolkit-region-context-menu.png)

 1. Choose **Hide Region from the Explorer**\.